Non-reciprocal circular dichroism of axial phonons coupled to ferro-rotational order: RIXS Results

 At the O $K$-edge, the incoming photon excites an electron from the oxygen $1s$ core orbital into a higher-energy unoccupied state involving the O $2p$ orbital hybridized with the Ti or Mn $3d$ orbitals.
 This excitation generates a transient intermediate state composed of a core hole and an electron in an excited state.
-The intermediate state interacts with the surrounding lattice through the electron-phonon ($e$-ph) coupling, causing local distortions and generating several phonon excitations.
+The intermediate state interacts with the surrounding lattice through the electron-phonon ($e$-ph) coupling, generating phonon excitations.
 In the subsequent step, another electron in the excited O $2p$ states relaxes back to fill the original $1s$ core hole, emitting a photon in the process.
-By tuning the energy of the incident X-ray to induce a transition to a specific Ti $3d$ state, the O $K$-edge enables phonon excitation associated with a particular Ti or Mn $3d$ orbital, as illustrated in the supplementary Fig.~S1.
-Phonons in MnTiO$_3$ reflect locally chiral distortions of the octahedra: in particular, $E_g$ phonon modes involving rotational motion of the TiO$_6$ cages~\cite{Lujan2024, kusuno-arx} display circular dichroism in RIXS.
-These polarized phonon excitations provide a direct spectroscopic fingerprint of the ferro-rotational order and the magnetoelectric ground state in MnTiO$_3$.
+By tuning the energy of incident X-ray at the O $K$-edge to the $2p$ hybridized with a specific Ti or Mn $3d$ state, phonon excitation associated with the corresponding orbital can be selectively probed, as illustrated by Fig.~S1 in the Supplemental Material.
+Phonons in MnTiO$_3$ reflect locally chiral distortions of the octahedra: in particular, $E_g$ phonon modes involving rotational motion of the TiO$_6$ cages~\cite{Lujan2024, kusuno-prl} display circular dichroism in RIXS.
+These polarized phonon excitations provide a spectroscopic fingerprint of the ferro-rotational order and the magnetoelectric ground state in MnTiO$_3$.